kevinboone/androidmusicserver/README.md

 have recently browsed albums or tracks by cover, then covers will be included in search results as well.

+Finally, in this long list of limitations, there's the fact that changing the orientation of the device (portrait/landscape) will probably cause the app to reload.
+Because it's deliberately completely stateless, this will clear the playlist and stop playback.
+So long as the UI isn't actually visible -- and, frankly, it's nothing much to look at -- this isn't a problem.

 ## Legal and copying

 Android Music Server is open-source, and released under the terms